Abithapasupuleti/Pricing-Analysis-of-Northern-California-Housing-/README.md

 **Methods:**

-*Data Scraping*

-Scraped property listing data from the Essex website using Selenium and saved it as a CSV file.
+*Data Scraping:* Scraped property listing data from the Essex website using Selenium and saved it as a CSV file.

-*Data Cleaning*

-Loaded and cleaned the data in pandas by handling missing values, duplicates, outliers, and encoding categorical variables.
+*Data Cleaning:* Loaded and cleaned the data in pandas by handling missing values, duplicates, outliers, and encoding categorical variables.

-*Exploratory Data Analysis (EDA)*

-Conducted EDA to uncover patterns and relationships within the dataset.
+*Exploratory Data Analysis (EDA):* Conducted EDA to uncover patterns and relationships within the dataset.

 *Model Implementation*
 Applied multiple regression models to predict property prices:
 Multiple Linear Regression
 Random Forest Regression
 Decision Tree Regressor

-*Model Evaluation*

-Assessed model performance using metrics like MAE, MSE, and R².
+*Model Evaluation:* Assessed model performance using metrics like MAE, MSE, and R².